kyverno/website/CONTRIBUTING.md

 # How to Contribute
-We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!
+We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!.
-The easiest way to reach us is on the [Kubernetes slack #kyverno channel](https://app.slack.com/client/T09NY5SBT/CLGR9BJU9).

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.